carolinafaccin/gol/README.md

 gol/
-├── src/           # Source code for the Game of Life ├── docs/          # Project documentation (e.g., rules, algorithms) ├── examples/      # Scripts for famous patterns
+├── src/           # Source code for the Game of Life ├── docs/          # Project documentation (e.g., rules, algorithms) ├── patterns/      # Scripts for patterns
 ├── .gitignore     # Files to be ignored by Git
 └── README.md      # This file
 ```